kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## What Data Represents

-Data records observations.
+Data records observations
-Observations approximate reality.
+Observations approximate reality
 Approximation introduces error

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.